 10. Great whites are fast.

-They can swim at 35mph for short bursts.
+They can swim at 35 miles per hour for short bursts.

-11. Many shark researchers think the old tale of “great whites attack humans because they think we’re seals” is a myth.
+11. Many shark researchers think the theory of “great whites attack humans because they think we’re seals” is a myth.

-12. Great white sharks typically aren’t found in aquariums—though not for lack of trying.
+12. Great white sharks aren’t found in aquariums—though not for lack of trying.

 Since the 1970s, aquarium workers who have tried to keep the sharks in captivity have been having basically the same tragic experience: finding a captive great white shark sick, then dead, within a week.
 While in enclosures, the sharks can’t swim at the high speeds or over the distances they’re supposed to, so they bump into the glass and get hurt or just stop swimming and die.
 Younger sharks have tended to do better: The Monterey Bay Aquarium was able to keep a young great white for 198 days, but released her after she started going after other sharks.